kokkos/kokkos-comm/docs/api/core.rst

     :tparam SendMode: A CommMode_ to use.
 If unspecified, defaults to a synchronous ``MPI_Issend`` if ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` is defined, otherwise defaults to a standard ``MPI_Isend``.
     :tparam SendView: A Kokkos::View to send
     :tparam ExecSpace: A Kokkos execution space to operate in
-    :returns: A KokkosComm::Req representing the asynchronous communication and any lifetime-extended views.
+    :returns: A KokkosComm::Req representing the asynchronous communication and any lifetime-extended views, associated with the provided execution space instance.

 .. cpp:function:: template <KokkosComm::CommMode SendMode, KokkosExecutionSpace ExecSpace, KokkosView SendView> \
                   void KokkosComm::send(const ExecSpace &space, const SendView &sv, int dest, int tag, MPI_Comm comm)